easybuilders/easybuild-docs/docs/manipulating-dependencies.md

 ]
 ```

-When the `--minimal-toolchains` configuration option is enabled, EasyBuild will also consider the subtoolchains
+When the `--minimal-toolchains` configuration option is enabled, SimpleBuild will also consider the subtoolchains
 `GCC/4.9.3` and `gompi/2015b` of the `foss/2015b` toolchain (in that order) as potential minimal toolchains
 when determining the toolchain to use for dependencies.

 So, for the zlib v1.2.8 dependency included in the example above, the following scenarios are possible:

-* without the use of `--minimal-toolchains`, the default behaviour of EasyBuild is to first consider the
+* without the use of `--minimal-toolchains`, the default behaviour of SimpleBuild is to first consider the
-  `foss/2015b` toolchain for zlib v1.2.8, if no such easyconfig file is found, it will continue searching using the
+  `foss/2015b` toolchain for zlib v1.2.8, if no such simpleconfig file is found, it will continue searching using the
   `gompi/2015b` toolchain, and finally the `GCC/4.9.3` toolchain
-* if (only) `--minimal-toolchains` is enabled, EasyBuild will search for an easyconfig file for
+* if (only) `--minimal-toolchains` is enabled, SimpleBuild will search for an simpleconfig file for
-  zlib v1.2.8 using the `GCC/4.9.3` toolchain; if no such easyconfig file is found, it will continue searching
+  zlib v1.2.8 using the `GCC/4.9.3` toolchain; if no such simpleconfig file is found, it will continue searching
   using the `gompi/2015b` toolchain, and finally the `foss/2015b` toolchain
-* if `--add-system-to-minimal-toolchains` is also enabled, EasyBuild will try locating an easyconfig file for
+* if `--add-system-to-minimal-toolchains` is also enabled, SimpleBuild will try locating an simpleconfig file for
   zlib v1.2.8 that uses the `system` toolchain prior to considering the `GCC/4.9.3` toolchain
-* additionally, with `--use-existing-modules` enabled, EasyBuild will first check whether a `zlib` module for
+* additionally, with `--use-existing-modules` enabled, SimpleBuild will first check whether a `zlib` module for
-  version 1.2.8 built with the (sub)toolchains being considered exists; if not, it will search for an easyconfig file
+  version 1.2.8 built with the (sub)toolchains being considered exists; if not, it will search for an simpleconfig file
   for zlib as outlined above